Skip to main content

 For a deeper understanding of how these different technologies compare, our article on HEPA vs ionic vs UV air purifiers breaks down the science.

-Winner: Winix 5500-2 for odor and VOC control.
+Winner: Winix 5510 for odor and VOC control, thanks to PlasmaWave plus its activated carbon stage.
 For particle filtration alone, all three are equivalent.

 Cost of Ownership